DescribeCTX/DescribeCTX/Code/ReadMe.md

 `  python3 extract_pp.py`

 **Note**:
 As Soot doesn’t support newer SDK versions at this point.
-We recommend you to use the SDK version between 18 to 22.
-At the same time, pay attention to the SDK version corresponding to the APKs.
+We recommend you use the SDK version between 18 to 22.
+At the same time, pay attention to the SDK version supported by the APKs.